kowalczyk-krzysztof/Portfolio/README.md

-My personal portfolio site.
-Made with React + Redux, styled-components for CSS and Express node.js for backend.
+My portfolio site.
+Made with React + Redux, styled-components for CSS and Express Node.js for backend.